innazh/proglog/README.md

 ### Chapter 4: Add gRPC service
 1. Add grpc Log service, declare methods, response and request objects
 2. Compile the code and see it generate log_grpc.pb.go
+3. Implement a grpc server that will implement the Log Service and define its methods
+4. Error handling
+5. Swap out the concrete Log structure / object our server depends on to an interface
+6. Create a gRPC server and register it (NewGRPCServer)
+7. Tests!